 Hyaluronic acid is a miracle worker for dehydrated skin.
-Our product pick is the Strawberry Rhubarb Hyaluronic Serum, which is infused with botanical hyaluronic acid to deeply hydrate skin and replenish the moisture on the skin.
+Our product pick is the Strawberry Rhubarb Hyaluronic Serum, which is infused with our Botanical Hyaluronic Acid Complex designed to deeply hydrate the skin and replenish moisture.

-This article was originally written by Alisha Whitley in November 2016.
+This article was originally written in November 2016.